KxSystems/docs/docs/wp/corporate-actions.md

-Kdb+ is leveraged in many financial institutions across the globe and has built a well-earned reputation as a high-performance database, appropriate for capturing, storing and analyzing enormous amounts of data.
+kdb+ is leveraged in many financial institutions across the globe and has built a well-earned reputation as a high-performance database, appropriate for capturing, storing and analyzing enormous amounts of data.
 It is essential that any large-scale kdb+ system has an efficient design so that time to value is kept to a minimum and the end users are provided with useful functionality.

 This white paper examines a framework which can be used to apply corporate-action adjustments on the fly to equity tick data.